TitanInvest/p-props/readme.md

 Ideally we'd convert to ESM, but that's not realistic for us right now, and there are some rough edges we're hoping get sanded off before we do so.

-Note that we've set the dependency on p-props to main - this is just to simplify debugging if we need to make changes to this down the road.
-It's on us to maintain compatibility, if we upgrade one we need to look at the other.

 # p-props